SilverEskimo/callback_handler/README.md

 For detailed documentation of the API Co-Signer Callback Handler Data objects please visit [Fireblocks Developer Portal](https://developers.fireblocks.com/reference/automated-signer-callback).

 ### Callback Handler Plugin Application
-The Callback Handler Plugins Application is a boilerplate application that eases the Callback Handler installation and setup for Fireblocks users. \
+The Fireblocks Plugin Based Callback Handler is a boilerplate application that eases the Callback Handler installation and setup for Fireblocks users. \
-The application is designed to work with plugins that any user can develop easily without spending any time or development efforts on the server application development.
-The Plugins application comes with a number of pre-configured Plugins.
-Description for each such plugin can be found below.
+It is engineered to seamlessly integrate with plugins, allowing users to effortlessly develop custom functionalities without dedicating resources to server application development.
+The Plugins application is bundled with a selection of pre-configured plugins, each detailed below for reference.

 ---